DimitriCapetz/home-cvp-management/README.md

 This repo focuses on the basic interactions between CVP and Ansible using the Arista AVD/CVP Collections.
 It allows the user flexibility in managing device configurations with CVP and Ansible.
 Configlets make up a device's full configuration.
 You can manage the configlets inside of CVP or generate them dynamically with Ansible and merge them inside of CVP.

+It also serves as a dumping ground for any of my home lab and demo setups, random scripts and other nonsense.
+Not the cleanest thing in the world, but hey!, it works :)

 ![CVP Ansible Image](images/CVP-Ansible%20Integration.png)
 ## Requirements